Lower St. Regis Lake

 Lower St. Regis Lake is a part of the St. Regis River in the Adirondacks in northern New York State.
 At its northern edge is Paul Smith's College, former site of Paul Smith's Hotel.
-Along with Upper St. Regis Lake and Spitfire Lake, it became famous in the late 19th century as a summer playground of America's power elite, drawn to the area by its scenic beauty and by the rustic charms of Paul Smith's Hotel.
-It is the site of a small chapel, originally built of logs, St. John's in the Wilderness, that was formerly attended by well-dressed families that arrived in canoes, rowboats and sailboats.
+Along with Upper St. Regis Lake and Spitfire Lake, it became famous in the late 19th century as a summer playground of America's power elite, drawn to the area by its scenery and by the rustic charms of Paul Smith's Hotel.
+It is the site of St. John's in the Wilderness, a small chapel originally built of logs, that was formerly attended by the families of shoreline property owners that arrived in canoes, rowboats and sailboats.

 Paul Smith's College maintains several lean-tos on the lake.
-The college is the start of two famous canoe routes—the Seven Carries and the Nine Carries.
+The college is the start of the famous Seven Carries canoe route.

 The lake lies in the town of Brighton.